How to Find a Lost iPhone

 If, however, these features are not enabled, get into action albeit with your fingers crossed.

-1: Call the iPhone
+1. Call the Lost iPhone

 Start by calling your lost phone, just to be sure.
 For a misplaced iPhone, this should help save the day, hoping that the ringtone is loud enough.
 Otherwise, you will have to retrace your steps or turn everything in the house upside down.